dBankCore/devportal/_tutorials-python/get_delegations_by_user.md

 description: 'How to get a list of active or expiring vesting delegations using Python.'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Delegations By User](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/29_get_delegations_by_user) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Delegations By User](https://github.com/dpays/developer-docs-tutorials-py/tree/master/tutorials/29_get_delegations_by_user) can be downloaded as part of the [PY tutorials repository](https://github.com/dpays/developer-docs-tutorials-py).</span>
 <br>

-In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the **Steem** blockchain using the `steem` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the **DPay** blockchain using the `dpay` class found within the [dpay-python](https://github.com/dpays/dpay-python) library.

 ## Intro

-The Steem python library has a built-in function to pull information from the blockchain.
-We are using the `get_vesting_delegations` and `get_expiring_vesting_delegations` methods found within the `steem` class in the library.
+The DPay python library has a built-in function to pull information from the blockchain.
+We are using the `get_vesting_delegations` and `get_expiring_vesting_delegations` methods found within the `dpay` class in the library.
 Each of these functions are executed separately.
 It should be noted that when a delegation is cancelled the VESTS will only be available again after 7 days.
 The value of the delegation can also be changed at any time, either decreased or increased.
 To get active delegations we need the following parameters:

 1.  _account_ - The user account that the delegation list is being queried for
 1.  _from-account_ - The account name from where to start the search.
 This parameter can be left empty to pull a list from the first delegatee